sorin-sabo/django-password-policies-iplweb/docs/topics/force.password.change.rst

 Using the context processor
 ---------------------------

-``django-password-policies`` provides a context processor that adds a template variable to the context.
+``django-password-policies-iplweb`` provides a context processor that adds a template variable to the context.
 To use it add it to the list of ``TEMPLATE_CONTEXT_PROCESSORS`` in a project's settings file::